Skip to main content

 Festive

-A sweet pudding made from grated cassava, coconut milk, and sugar, often flavored with vanilla or spices.
-It's a popular dessert served on special occasions.
+A sweet pudding of grated cassava, coconut milk, and sugar, usually flavored with vanilla or spices.
+It's a dessert reserved for special occasions.

 vegetarianContains: coconut